blakeblackshear/frigate/docs/docs/frigate/installation.md

 Frigate utilizes shared memory to store frames during processing.
 The default `shm-size` provided by Docker is **64MB**.

-The default shm size of **64MB** is fine for setups with **2 cameras** detecting at **720p**.
+The default shm size of **128MB** is fine for setups with **2 cameras** detecting at **720p**.
 If Frigate is exiting with "Bus error" messages, it is likely because you have too many high resolution cameras and you need to specify a higher shm size, using [`--shm-size`](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources) (or [`service.shm_size`](https://docs.docker.com/compose/compose-file/compose-file-v2/#shm_size) in docker-compose).

 The Frigate container also stores logs in shm, which can take up to **40MB**, so make sure to take this into account in your math as well.

-You can calculate the necessary shm size for each camera with the following formula using the resolution specified for detect:
+You can calculate the **minimum** shm size for each camera with the following formula using the resolution specified for detect:

 ```console
 # Replace <width> and <height>